 Some Resi hardware decoders have two power supply modules.
-Each power supply module has enough capacity to allow your decoder to operate from a single power source in the case of a power outage.
-Resi recommends that each power supply should be plugged in to separate circuits, at least one of which should have a battery backup.
+Each power supply module has enough capacity for your decoder to use a single power source when running in case of a power outage.
+Resi recommends that each power supply should be plugged into separate circuits, at least one of which should have a battery backup.

 Power Outage Scenarios

 In the case of a power outage and based on your setup, one of the following scenarios may occur:

 - No battery backup - If both of your power supplies lose power while your decoder is powered on, your decoder will shut off immediately.